 Day 3 - Feb.
 24th - You've got a plan and the tools to manifest it, now you need to get a system that connects you to your customers.This day is all about relationships.
 The day begins with Possibilities in Cooperatives and Food Hubs with Sean Park, IL Institute for Rural Affairs, Western Illinois University.
 Then we will explore market expansion models with Liz DeRuntz from the Little Egypt Alliance of Farmers and look at aggregating local food for the St. Louis market with Preston Walker from Eathere STL- and that's just the start!
 You'll dig deep into increasing the effectiveness of your brand and marketing, and explore trends and tools for 2020 with Tom Harness of Harness Digital marketing.
 Bring your questions and your vision.
 Plan for a fantastic 2020.

-Scholarships and a limited number of stipends are available to offset childcare costs for families.
-Email us at firstname.lastname@example.org to inquire.
+Scholarships and a limited number of stipends were available to offset childcare costs for families.
+Email us at email@example.com to inquire.